Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

 > Do this and evaluate the result.

 As you may have noticed, the result is not particularly accurate.
 The reason for this is that the optimization algorithm got trapped in a local minimum of the error function.
-This is more likely to happen, the more complicated the underlying model (i.e. more free parameters lead to a high-dimensional error function with a complicated structure and potentially many local minima).
+This is more likely to happen, the more complicated the underlying model (i.e., more free parameters lead to a high-dimensional error function with a complicated structure and potentially many local minima).
 We can however inform the fitting algorithm with dipole positions from which to start the non-linear search.
 If these starting positions are sufficiently close to the actual source positions, the algorithm will converge to the correct solution.

 > Specify `cfg.dip.pos = [4 0 6;-4 0 6]` and verify that the result is now much better.